nehaltangudu12/Game-Off-2019-Game/README.md

 * Jump with Space

-* Hold C to switch the camera's mode, Arrows to move the camera's frame
+* Hold C to switch the camera's mode, Arrows to move the camera's frame or drag and drop it where you want.

 * If you hold it for too long, you will run out of battery's charge!